Third World Bunfight

 A NEW WORK BY BRETT BAILEY - TOURING IN 2019

-Scouting for a new work a year ago, I reflected on how the Greek tragedians extrapolated stories from their sacred myths and harnessed them to speak to contemporary issues.
+Scouting for a new work in mid-2017, I reflected on how the Greek tragedians extrapolated stories from their sacred myths and harnessed them to speak to contemporary issues.
 I trawled the bible for stories, eventually settling on SAMSON: it clicked with me.
-But grappling to find the myth’s resonance within our moment of history, to understand what it wants to say through me, has been a tough journey.
-I was the curator-mentor of the 2-month block for the M.A. program of DAS Theatre in Amsterdam (formerly DAS Arts) this year, and, in preparation for SAMSON, I put the focus of the block squarely on the power of mythology and how we artists can harness this in our work.
+But grappling to find the myth’s resonance within our moment of history, to understand what it wants to say through me, has been a long and tough journey.

 Beyond the violence and the heroics of the myth, I find a great deal of sadness in the story.
-A central theme of the work that I am making is loss: of home, of self, of faith, of so much fragile beauty to the blind forces of avarice.
-My interpretation brings the tale crashing into the 21st century, and orders it within the concerns I have around migration, intolerance, colonialism, and oppressive capitalist policies.
+A central theme of the work that I have made is loss: of home, of self, of faith, of so much fragile beauty to the blind forces of avarice.
+My poetic interpretation brings the tale crashing into the 21stcentury, and orders it within the concerns I have around migration, bigotry, colonialism, and oppressive capitalist policies.
 It draws on my fascination with shamanism, ritual, the repressed and the non-rational.